OnePlus 8: Issues

 After pre-orders delivered, OnePlus 8 Pro owners reported issues with black crush, green and red tints, and image retention resembling display burn-in.
 OnePlus has attempted to fix the display issues with software, but the issue may be with the screen hardware itself.
 As of 20 July 2020, the dual-sim function on the NA version of either mode of the phone is not functional.
 In August 2020, users reported a dark bar appearing across the selfie camera.
 The issue is easily visible over gray backgrounds such as the incognito window of Google Chrome, or the Google Search app in dark mode.
 In October 2020, users reported battery drain issues on the OnePlus 8 Pro after updating to OxygenOS 11.
 A software update was released in mid-November to fix the issue.

 Controversy

 It was discovered that the 8 Pro's Color Filter camera can see through certain plastics, including clothing, producing an X-ray like effect.
 This occurs because the sensor lacks an IR filter.
 OnePlus later apologized for "creating privacy concerns and causing troubles for OnePlus users and other netizens", and temporarily disabled the filter on Chinese models with HydrogenOS.
 An over-the-air update, OxygenOS 10.5.9, disabled the filter globally; however, OnePlus later stated this was an error, and subsequently pulled the update.
-A future update is set to reinstate the filter.
-The feature was still usable after enabling an ADB command.
+A future update was pushed to reinstate the filter.
+The feature was still usable after enabling an ADB command during the shutdown period.